 Is it worth it?

 So why don’t many people stencil mirrors?
-Well, you can get the same effect with much less effort using a transfer.
+Well, you can get a similar look with less effort using a transfer.

-For a little effort, you have the option of having a mirror with some charm, a little quirkiness and endless possibilities.
+On a tight budget and with a little effort, you have the option of having a creative mirror with some charm, a little quirkiness and endless possibilities.

-What would you stencil on a mirror?
+What would you put on a stencil to create your perfect mirror?
 Leave a comment and let me know.

-Pin it for later – how to stencil a mirror
+Pin it for later – creative mirror ideas